doc-detective/doc-detective/README.md

 > This section covers running Doc Detective as a CLI tool.
 To use Doc Detective via another interface (like as an NPM package), [see the docs](https://doc-detective.com).

-You can run Doc Detective as a CLI tool with Node.
-When running as a CLI tool, you can specify default configuration options in [config.json](https://github.com/doc-detective/doc-detective/blob/master/sample/config.json) and override those defaults with command-line arguments.
-(For a list of arguments, complete the following steps and run `npm run test -- -h`.)
+You can run Doc Detective as a CLI tool with Node:

 0. Install prerequisites: